go-air/dupi/docs/design.md

 result, one cannot use letters or words as the defining parameters of a blot, as letters and words generally occur in exponential distribution.
 If blots are not roughly evenly distributed, then the space of potential duplicates increases, which is undesireable.

-This can in principle be accomplished any number of ways, and Dupi allows extending and pluging in blotter.T objects of any sort.
+This can in principle be accomplished any number of ways, and Dupi allows extending and plugging in blotter.T objects of any sort.
 A few basic blottering techniques are provided.

 First, dupi _tiles_ the token stream into tiles of sufficient size